MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 	This quickstart guides you through developing the program in a variety programming environments (with a Python host or with .NET language host and with Visual Studio or Visual Studio Code).

 ### Learning further
+* If you want to dive deeper into Q# programming, check out the [Quantum Katas](https://github.com/Microsoft/QuantumKatas) - a collection of self-paced programming exercises that introduce you to quantum computing via programming exercises in Q#.
+	Many of these katas are also available as Q# Notebooks.
 * Our [samples repository](https://github.com/Microsoft/Quantum) showcases multiple examples on how to write quantum programs using Q#.
 Most of these samples are written using our open-source [quantum libraries](https://github.com/Microsoft/QuantumLibraries), including our [standard](xref:microsoft.quantum.libraries.standard.intro) and [chemistry](xref:microsoft.quantum.chemistry.concepts.intro) libraries (more info on these below).
-* If you want to dive deeper into Q# programming, check out the [Quantum Katas](https://github.com/Microsoft/QuantumKatas) - a collection of self-paced programming exercises that introduce you to quantum computing via programming exercises in Q#.
-	Many of these katas are also available as Q# Notebooks.

 ## Five questions about quantum computing

-If you are a newcomer to the quantum development, we know that this can all seem a bit daunting.
+If you are a newcomer to quantum development, we know that this can all seem a bit daunting.
 We've provided resources to help you get started with learning about quantum computing.
 With the help of these short articles, we're confident you'll be eager to get started programming in no time.
 * [What is quantum computing?](xref:microsoft.quantum.overview.what)
 * [What can quantum computers do?](xref:microsoft.quantum.overview.computers)